 - Chat now supports messaging external users.

-Organizations using the "Chat and classic Hangouts" service setting will be migrated to "Chat Preferred" by default, but administrators will be able to opt-out of this migration.
-Organizations using the “Chat only” setting won't be impacted.
+Organizations using the "Chat and classic Hangouts" service setting were migrated to "Chat Preferred" by default, but administrators could opt-out of the migration.

-All remaining classic Hangouts customers will be migrated to "Chat Preferred," and we'll fully replace classic Hangouts with Chat.
+All remaining classic Hangouts customers will be migrated to "Chat Preferred" starting March 22, 2022, and we'll replace classic Hangouts with Chat.
+An announcement will be sent to affected customers ahead of the migration.
+You can learn more about the upgrade in our blog post.